 Here is an example of three types of service providers who we "pass the ball" to:

-Has your CFO, CPA or Financial Planner discussed their approach to Financial Sustainability with you?
+Has your CFO, CPA or Financial Planner discussed their approach to Financial Health with you?